tsongpra/portfolio/FinalPart3.md

 11) Page 11

 I added this extra topic to enhance the sympathy and make my call-to-actions more clear on "what you (as a reader) can do?".
 I selected the bright picture with the positive vibes.

 <img src="Final_Page11.JPG">

 12) Page 12

 I split into 2 actions including sharing this story to your social media, and (financially) support the educational organizations.
 This page role is to make the call-to-actions more clear.
+I also added the button that the reader can simply click on it to share or access to the website.
 The texts are written by using the emotional phrases to touch upon the reader heart.

 <img src="Final_Page12.JPG">